Kreativshikkk/Data-visualization-lesson/Import dataset/Theory and task.md

 1. Amount of genres in the whole dataframe
 2. Amount of genres in PC platform
 3. The list of all genres in sorted order
-4. Amount of games of each genre in PS4 platform in sorted order
+4. Amount of games of each genre in PS4 platform in sorted index order